Terms of Service

 a reference to writing or written includes faxes and emails.

-a reference to the Services, where the context so requires it, (i.e. when the Crunch Standard Service, the Crunch Packaged Services and the Add-Ons are referred to collectively), includes the Crunch Standard Service, the Crunch Packaged Services and the Add-Ons.
+a reference to the Services, where the context so requires it, (i.e. when the Crunch Standard Service, the Crunch Packaged Services and the Add-Ons are referred to collectively), includes the Crunch Standard Service, the Crunch Packaged Services and Add-Ons.

 To become a Crunch client you must agree to these Terms of Service.
 They set out the legal agreement between you (the Client) and us (Crunch).
+The Terms are updated from time to time and you will accept the changes by continuing to use the Services (see below)

 2. Formation of Contract